inteplus/ibus-unikey/README.md

   * J (0.002077) for nặng
   * K (0.008084) for hỏi

-Single suffix key to form a Vietnamese letter with very low probability of hitting an English bigram
+Single suffix key to form a Vietnamese letter with a very low probability of hitting an English bigram

   * aa (0.000398) for â
   * aw (0.000906) for ă